High Kings and Taoiseachs - Images of Ireland

 But this time he’s determined.
 Humming

-a tune (though lacking skill),
+a tune (though lacking skill)

-he swears: ‘I’ll take the next train coming –
+he swears, ‘I’ll take the next train coming –

 honest to God, I will!’